M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 ### Creating the Data Source

-<p class="note">For the sake of brevity, the specific implementation required for our scenario is available within the <a href="https://partners.cloudvault.m-files.com/Default.aspx?#CE7643CB-C9BB-4536-8187-707DB78EAF2A/object/1EBBAD7B-A948-47C2-973B-5A32300F468D/latest">source code that can be downloaded from the Partner Portal</a>.
-The below information is not a complete code listing.</p>
+For the sake of brevity, the specific implementation required for our scenario is available within the <a href="https://partners.cloudvault.m-files.com/Default.aspx?#CE7643CB-C9BB-4536-8187-707DB78EAF2A/object/1EBBAD7B-A948-47C2-973B-5A32300F468D/latest">source code that can be downloaded from the Partner Portal</a>.
+The below information is not a complete code listing.
+{:.note}

 You may implement `IDataSource` and `IDataSourceConnection` in the same object, if it makes development cleaner.
 For clarity, in this sample we will separate the implementation of `IDataSource` from `IDataSourceConnection`.